Google Startup Guide¶

-At GCloud console, select the project that you have copied the Aviatrix controller image to.
+At GCloud console, select the project that you have copied the Aviatrix Controller image to.
 Click the 3 bars.
-At the drop down menu, select Networking.
+At the dropdown menu, select Networking.
 Click “[+] Create Network”.

 Note: if you plan to have multiple projects, we suggest you plan your subnets so that the network addresses do not overlap.
 Select Custom to create subnets.

-Access the Aviatrix Controller¶
+Accessing the Aviatrix Controller¶

-After the instance is created, click the controller instance name, and note its External IP address and Internal IP address.
-Go to https://External_IP_of_the_controller
+After the instance is created, click the Controller instance name, and note its External IP address and Internal IP address.
+Go to https://External_IP_of_the_controller.

-At the login prompt, type admin for username and type the internal IP address for the password, as shown below:
+At the login prompt, type “admin” for username and type the internal IP address for the password, as shown below:

 Follow the initial setup process to set up an admin email address and password and install the latest software.
-Log in again with your new admin password
+Log in again with your new admin password.

-If no GCloud account has been setup, you will be guided through the onboarding process.
+If no GCloud account has been set up, you will be guided through the onboarding process.
 It takes only a few steps.
 Once that is done, follow the quick tour guide to start launching gateways.

 For onboarding instructions on GCloud, click this link.

-The maximum length of a gateway can not exceed 50 characters when configuring Aviatrix Google Cloud gateway.
+The maximum length of a gateway cannot exceed 50 characters when configuring Aviatrix Google Cloud gateway.
 Other resource names like subnet and VPC have a maximum character limit of 63, a requirement for Google Cloud.

-The following gateway sizes are supported for GCloud
+The following gateway sizes are supported for GCloud:

 ‘n1-standard-1’,’n1-highcpu-2’, ‘n1-standard-2’, ‘n1-highmem-2’, ‘n1-highcpu-4’, ‘n1-standard-4’, ‘n1-highmem-4’, ‘n1-highcpu-8’, ‘n1-standard-8’,’n1-highmem-8’, ‘n1-highcpu-16’, ‘n1-standard-16’, ‘n1-highmem-16’,’n1-highcpu-32’, ‘n1-standard-32’, ‘n1-highmem-32’

-Check out Help menu for Frequently Asked Questions (FAQs), Reference Design and Release Notes.
+Check out the Help menu for Frequently Asked Questions (FAQs), Reference Design and Release Notes.
 All features have descriptions embedded and should be self-explanatory.